Hartlepool man jailed for wife attack after using car as 'highly dangerous weapon'

 A man who knocked down his wife with his car in a domestic abuse incident has been jailed for more than two years.

-David Jenkins, 38, from Hartlepool, drove off with their young daughter screaming inside the Mercedes as neighbours rushed to help her mother who was bleeding from a leg injury when she was hit by an open car door.
+David Jenkins, 38, previously of Hartlepool and now of Leeds, drove off with their young daughter screaming inside the Mercedes as neighbours rushed to help her mother who was bleeding from a leg injury when she was hit by an open car door.

 Police were alerted and they forced the car to a halt, dragging him from behind the wheel and reuniting the child with her mother, said prosecutor Joseph Hedley.